 Why do we need a COVID-19 vaccine if social distancing, wearing masks and handwashing prevent the virus from spreading?

 Stopping a pandemic requires using all the tools available.
 If you are unvaccinated, covering your mouth and nose with a mask and staying at least 6 feet away from others, helps reduce your chance of being exposed to the virus or spreading it to others.
 But vaccines are even better – they work with your immune system to ensure your body will be ready to fight the virus if you are ever exposed.

 The best way to stop this virus is by generating COVID-19-specific immunity within our community.
-We can achieve this immunity in one of two ways: through illness (natural herd immunity) or through vaccination.
+We can achieve this immunity in one of two ways: through illness (called natural or disease-acquired immunity) or through vaccination.
 Since illness leads to severe disease or death for many, a safe and effective vaccine is a much better alternative.

-Preventing COVID-19 spread by social distancing, washing your hands and wearing a mask will continue to be important for those who are unvaccinated until more Americans are vaccinated.
+Preventing the spread of COVID-19 by social distancing, washing your hands and wearing a mask will continue to be important for those who are unvaccinated until more Americans are vaccinated.